software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 - _Emergent_: the Product Backlog evolves constantly: old user stories are completed, new user stories emerge and priorization changes
 - _Prioritized_: all user stories are in a prioritized order in the Product Backlog.
 The user stories at the top of the Product Backlog are the ones that Product Owner considers to produce most value for the stakeholders.

-We aren't estimating the user stories during the first Sprint.
-That's because estimation is especially hard at the beginning of the project.
-We will discuss more about estimation during the third Sprint.

 {: .note }

 > Product Backlog can be thought as the todo-list of user stories for the project.
 Like in a todo-list, the user stories are in the order that they should be completed.
 That is, most important user stories are on the top of the list.